 Moreover, in the spatial variable the fundamental solution $p_\alpha$ is given by

-where the function $P_\alpha$ in the inverse fourier transform of $e^{-\vert \xi \vert^\alpha}$.
-See \cite{Jacob}, Chapter $3$ for more details.
-It is well-known that for $1<\alpha<2$ the functions $P_\alpha$ is smooth and positive.
-Moreover, it verifies the following pointwise inequalities for a constant $C>0$ and for all $x\in \Rn$.
+where the function $P_\alpha$ is the inverse Fourier transform of $e^{-\vert \xi \vert^\alpha}$.
+See \cite[Chapter 13]{Jacob} for more details.
+It is well-known that for $1<\alpha<2$ the functions $P_\alpha$ are smooth and positive.
+In addition, they verify the following pointwise inequalities for a constant $C>0$ and for all $x\in \Rn$.
 These inequalities allow us to derive the following estimates.